Scheduled MonumentsEnglandPrehistoric and Romano-British barrow and medieval animal pen, 450m south east of Roystone Grange

 What is Prehistoric and Romano-British barrow and medieval animal pen, 450m south east of Roystone Grange?

-Prehistoric and Romano-British barrow and medieval animal pen, 450m south east of Roystone Grange is a multi-period monument in the Peak District of Derbyshire demonstrating successive phases of land use and settlement activity.
+Prehistoric and Romano-British barrow and medieval animal pen, 450m south east of Roystone Grange, is a multi-period archaeological site in Derbyshire combining evidence of Bronze Age burial practice with later Roman and medieval activity.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1018474.

 Who is responsible for protecting Prehistoric and Romano-British barrow and medieval animal pen, 450m south east of Roystone Grange?